 The Vegetables

 The vegetables that I like to use in my chow mein are pretty standard.
-They are what you’ll find in most take-out chow mein dishes.
+They are what you'll find in most take-out chow mein dishes.
 To start, there is some thinly sliced onion and celery.
-Then some julienned carrot followed by some thinly sliced cabbage and bean sprouts.
+Then, some julienned carrots, followed by some thinly sliced cabbage and bean sprouts.
 To add a bit of flavour, I also used two cloves of garlic and a bit of ginger.
 You can find all of the measurements in the full recipe below.
 Additionally, you can add mushrooms, water chestnuts, baby corn, snap peas, or Chinese long beans.

 The Sauce